clinical-meteor/active-layout/design/Readme.md

 ================
 ###Office - Data Management

 Going to yet a larger device, we now consider the application as it might run on a desktop computer.
+In this situation, it becomes increasingly likely that our application may be connected to multiple monitors or controlling external devices.
+That is, it's not simply working as a checklist, but as a workqueue in a shared environment.
+For this use-case, we layer in user management controls (so others know who we're logged in as), and a breakpoint to display workqueue controls.

+- [ ] desktop breakpoint
+- [ ] desktop workqueue controls
+- [ ] user login header controls

 ![Desktop-Landscape-Pagescreen](https://raw.githubusercontent.com/clinical-meteor/clinical-active-layout/master/design/Desktop%20-%20Landscape%20-%20Pagescreen.png)